 To U.S. residents: if you wish to effect a transaction in any security discussed, please do so through a qualified salesperson of TD Securities (USA) LLC or The Toronto-Dominion Bank, as required by statute.
 TD Securities (USA) LLC accepts responsibility for the contents of any TD Securities Inc. research reports appearing in this site.

-To European residents: if you wish to effect a transaction in any security discussed, please do so through an approved person of TD Securities Limited.
+To European residents: if you wish to effect a transaction in any security discussed, please do so, as applicable through an approved person of TD Bank Europe Limited or The Toronto-Dominion Bank, London Branch, or TD Global Finance Unlimited Company.

-To Australia and New Zealand residents: if wishing to effect a transaction in any security discussed should do so through a qualified representative of Toronto Dominion Australia Limited.
+To New Zealand residents: if you wish to effect a transaction in any security discussed, please do so through a representative of Toronto Dominion Australia Limited.

-Information in this site issued in the U.K. and Europe has been reviewed and approved for issuance by TD Securities Limited and is being issued only to persons who (i) are persons falling within Article 19(5) ("Investment professional") of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (as amended, the "Financial Promotion Order"), (ii) are persons falling within Article 49(2)(a) to (e) ("High net worth companies, unincorporated associations, etc.") of the Financial Promotion Order, or (iii) are persons to whom an invitation or inducement to engage in investment activity (within the meaning of section 21 of the Financial Services and Markets Act 2000) in connection with the issue or sale of any security discussed may otherwise lawfully be communicated or caused to be communicated.
+Information in this site issued in the U.K. and Europe has been reviewed and approved for issuance by as applicable, TD Bank Europe Limited, or The Toronto-Dominion Bank, London Branch or TD Global Finance unlimited company, and is being issued only to persons who (i) are persons falling within Article 19(5) ("Investment professional") of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (as amended, the "Financial Promotion Order"), (ii) are persons falling within Article 49(2)(a) to (e) ("High net worth companies, unincorporated associations, etc.") of the Financial Promotion Order, or (iii) are persons to whom an invitation or inducement to engage in investment activity (within the meaning of section 21 of the Financial Services and Markets Act 2000) in connection with the issue or sale of any security discussed may otherwise lawfully be communicated or caused to be communicated.
 No recipient may pass on the information contained in this site to any person without the prior written consent of TD Securities.
-TD Securities Inc., TD Securities (USA) LLC, and TD Securities Limited are wholly owned subsidiaries of The Toronto-Dominion Bank.
-TD Energy Trading Inc. is a wholly owned subsidiary of TD Securities Inc. TD Securities Limited is authorised and regulated by the Financial Services Authority.
+TD Securities Inc., TD Securities (USA) LLC, and TD Bank Europe Limited are wholly owned subsidiaries of The Toronto-Dominion Bank.
+TD Energy Trading Inc. is a wholly owned subsidiary of TD Securities Inc. TD Bank Europe Limited and The Toronto-Dominion Bank, London Branch are authorized and regulated by the Financial Services Authority.
 TD Securities Inc. is a Member of the Canadian Investor Protection Fund.

 Email communication including any information transmitted with it is intended only for the use of the addressee(s) and is confidential.
 If you are not an intended recipient or responsible for delivering the message to an intended recipient, any review, disclosure, conversion to hard copy, dissemination, reproduction or other use of any part of this communication is strictly prohibited, as is the taking or omitting of any action in reliance upon this communication.
 If you receive a communication in error or without authorization please notify us immediately by return email or otherwise and permanently delete the entire communication from any computer, disk drive, or other storage medium.